On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Deriving master equations from stochastic dynamics

 where $[\cdot,\cdot]$ is the commutator and $\{\cdot,\cdot\}$ the anti-commutator.
 Finally, taking averages as in \cref{eq:rho_as_average}, we obtain the associated QME in the form

-which is a generic Lindblad form with a single relaxation channel characterized by a constant dissipation rate $\sigma^2$.
+which is a generic Lindblad form with a single relaxation channel characterized by a constant dissipation rate $\Gamma=\gamma^2$.
 This is easily generalized to multiple dissipation channels using additive noise sources in \cref{eq:Ito_SSE_GENERAL}.

 Since there are no constraints on the operator $B$, this SSE describes a wide class of open system dynamics, wider than the stochastic Hamiltonian, as we clarify in the following section.
 In particular, when $B$ does not commute with the Hamiltonian, the dissipative dynamics include transitions between the eigenstates of the Hamiltonian.
-Furthermore, when $B$ is not Hermitian, upwards and downwards transitions in energy can occur with different rates, leading to a finite-temperature stationary state (a non-uniform distribution).
+Furthermore, when $B$ is not Hermitian, upwards and downwards transitions in energy can occur with different rates, leading to non-uniform stationary states.

+\textbf{Example 3 (Spontaneous emission)} As an example of dissipative dynamics that can be described with a simple SSE but not with a stochastic Hamiltonian, we consider the spontaneous emission of a two-level system, from the excited state $\ket{e}$ to the ground state $\ket{g}$.
+The Hamiltonian of the system is

+The operator for the stochastic component of the evolution is not Hermitian and takes the form $B=\ketbra{g}{e}$, also known as the $\sigma_-$ operator.
+This is the jump operator that, in the corresponding Lindblad dissipator, describes the transition from the excited to the ground state.
+The associated normalized SSE that we can propagate numerically is